ObjectModules/deploy/[Mapping]-Spreading.md

 * Examine is the process
 * Exit point
 ```
-See that one mapping is doing a process making _a library_ which is concern to collect data to only related to the parameter to get it to become more specific _**Result**_.
+See that one mapping is doing a process making _a library_ which is concern to collect data to get it to become more specific _**Result**_ to only related to the parameter.

 Another is doing a process of making more specific **_Query_** by examine to the one who is going to use it in related also to the parameter.